Moon Magic Guide · Blue Moon Meaning

 Clear quartz — the amplifier.
 If you already have a piece you love and it isn't classically lunar, pair it with clear quartz.

 Selenite — named for Selene, Greek goddess of the moon.
 The cleansing stone.
-Doesn't love water — keep it dry.
+Doesn't love water, so keep it dry — the moonlight, smoke and sound guide covers which stones can take water and which ones absolutely cannot.

 Browse the full Celestial Jewelry collection (moon, star and sun crystal jewelry) for moon-forward pieces, or the full Gemstone Jewelry collection (shop by stone and meaning) to pick by stone.